DAFaulkens/rbs-home-buyers/README.md

-# Konectpal Investments
+# Konectpal Invest
 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/standard/semistandard)

 ## Introduction

+**What is Konectpal Invest?**

+Konectpal Invest is the real estate hub for property owners and homebuyers.
+This platform is designed to connect homeowners with real cash offers.

+### Project Scope
+This is part of an ongoing project for a client in the real estate industry.
+The client initially needed a simple online presence to send traffic.
+Potential clients are sellers, investors, house flippers, land developers and real estate agents.

+For the initial release, I created a Bootstrap template website placing emphasis on being a mobile-first site as this target demographic was more likely to consume information while on the out on the job.
+This README.md showcases how you can get started with this template.

+**Moving forward:**

+New features is constantly being developed.
+I'm currently refactoring code to accommodate the following:
+- RESTful API
+- Graphic User Interface (GUI): Portal for internal purposes
+- CLI

+This documentation will be updated once the new functionality is in production.

+### Getting Started

 Get started with the Konectpal Invest Responsive Website Template for building any responsive, mobile-first sites, with Bootstrap and a template starter page.

-### Getting Started

 ### CSS